miguelalarcos/quick-search-form/README.md

 <input type="text" name="a" class="integer" value={{doc 'a'}}>
 ```

-You can see first that we use the class to indicate the type.
+First, you can see that we use the class to indicate the type.
 This is important to render the input.

 These are other inputs: